giraphme/ex_raja_ongkir/README.md

 iex > costs = ExRajaOngkir.Cost.calculate!(from_city, to_city, weight, ~w(jne pos)) # It is able to use when higher than starter.
 %{jne: [%ExRajaOngkir.Cost{...}], pos: [%ExRajaOngkir.Cost{...}]}
 ```

+## License
+This project is licensed under the terms of the MIT license, see LICENSE.